-- > The identification plate and rear lights must not be covered. - When loading the bike rack, observe the centre of gravity.
+- The maximum permissible payload of the bike rack is 60 kg. - When loading the bike rack, observe the centre of gravity.
 If the bike rack is only loaded with one bicycle, position the bicycle as closely as possible to the vehicle wall. - Driving with a folded out bike rack without bicycles is not permitted. - Before every journey, check: Is the bike rack without bicycles folded in correctly?
 Are the bicycles securely fastened to the bike rack using the bike rack belts?